jrdelaney/FairSubset/README.md

 This App is intended to assist in the automatic subsetting of data.
 Input data will be tested for a user specified average type (mean or median) and for standard deviation.
 Random subsetting will be performed on the data and the subset which best matches the original data with a smaller sample size will be output as the "Fair Subset".

-For users who which to use the fairsubset function, the package "fairsubset" may be downloaded from CRAN, or the tar.gz file from https://github.com/jrdelaney/FairSubset/
+For users who which to use the fairsubset function within R, the package "fairsubset" may be downloaded from CRAN, or the tar.gz file from https://github.com/jrdelaney/FairSubset/